RedKenrok/webapp-toaln/README.md

 ## Future ideas

+- Split translations up in separate CSV files so not all are added into the JS bundle.
-- Hmmm...
-Have any suggestions?
+- Have any more suggestions?
 Feel free to create an issue.

 ## Scrapped ideas